mleong245/hw0/README.md

 [How to open all files and their subdirectories with Sublime from your terminal] (http://stackoverflow.com/questions/16199581/opening-sublime-text-on-command-line-as-subl-on-mac-os)

 Additionally, learn how to install different packages with [Package Control] (https://sublime.wbond.net/installation).
 It's a great way to get ruby-specific and rails-specific packages for your text editor.
 Sublime also supports adding vim bindings, so if you are a huge vim fan, look into sublime!

+###What is Vagrant and Why Are We Using It?
+[Vagrant](http://www.vagrantup.com/) allows you to run a virtual machine on your computer.
+The virtual machine is actually running on Virtualbox, but Vagrant provides a nice interface to it through the terminal.
+The reason we make this option available to you is to reduce a lot of issues with differences in development environments (OS, Ruby versions, gems, etc.).

+When you run ```vagrant up```, a virtual machine running Ubuntu 12.04 is started.
+Subsequently runnning ```vagrant ssh``` gives you access to the machine just like ssh'ing into a lab computer!

+_Protip:_ The folder you ran ```vagrant up``` in (```rails-dev-box``` by default) is synced to the `/vagrant/` directory on the Vagrant machine!
+You can edit your files on your host computer using your editor and configuration of choice and run Ruby/Rails commands on the virtual machine.

 ###Intro to Ruby